 The Silent Patient by Alex Michaelides

 Alicia Berenson, a famous painter, shoots her husband and then stops speaking.
 Her silence and the mystery of her actions captivate the public.
 Theo Faber, a determined psychotherapist, tries to unravel her secrets, leading to a gripping psychological thriller full of twists.
-This book will forever be one of the best that helped me fall in love with psychological thrillers.
+The Silent Patient will forever be one of the best books that helped me fall in love with psychological thriller genre.
+Also check out The Silent Patient Book Review & Summary.

 Alicia Berenson’s life is seemingly perfect.
 A famous painter married to an in-demand fashion photographer, she lives in a grand house with big windows overlooking a park in one of London’s most desirable areas.
 One evening her husband Gabriel returns home late from a fashion shoot, and Alicia shoots him five times in the face, and then never speaks another word.